5 Major Health Benefits Of Gluten (This Is Not A Drill)

-Rice and fish are often favored on a GFD, but these foods may concentrate toxic heavy metals like arsenic, mercury, cadmium, and lead.
-In one study, researchers evaluated blood samples in 11,353 subjects, 55 of whom had celiac disease.
-They found that in people who were observing a GFD, blood levels of mercury, lead, and cadmium were higher than in those who did not avoid gluten.
+Rice and fish are often favored on a gluten-free diet, but these foods may concentrate toxic heavy metals like arsenic, mercury, cadmium, and lead.
+In one study, researchers1 evaluated blood samples in 11,353 subjects, 55 of whom had celiac disease.
+They found that in people who were observing a gluten-free diet, blood levels of mercury, lead, and cadmium were higher than in those who did not avoid gluten.
 The increased burden of toxic heavy metals was found in those with and without celiac disease following a GFD.

 2. Lowered risk of type 2 diabetes.

 Scientists presented data at the American Heart Association in March 2017 from 199,794 subjects whose dietary histories had been followed for over 30 years.
 The presentation reported that those subjects who ate the most gluten had the lowest risk of type 2 diabetes upon follow-up.
 Believe it or not, the group eating the highest amount of gluten foods compared to the lowest group had a 13 percent lower risk of diabetes.
 The major sources of gluten were pizza, muffins, pretzels, and bread.